 Richard Cargile.
 Mr. Cargile joined ETP in March 2012 and serves as President of Midstream Operations.
 Mr. Cargile joined ETP with over 30 years of midstream experience.
 Mr. Cargile joined Phillips Petroleum Company in 1982 as a project development engineer.
 He worked in various capacities in the gas and gas liquids group of Phillips Petroleum Company, Phillips 66 Natural Gas Company and GPM Gas Corporation.
 He was named vice president of East Permian Commercial in 2000 when GPM Gas Corporation merged with DCP Midstream, LLC ("DCP").
 In 2003, he rose to Southern Division Vice President where he was responsible for DCP's Permian and Gulf Coast business units and appointed to DCP's Executive Committee.
-In 2007, he was promoted to Group Vice President of EHS, operations, and technical services.
+In 2007, he was promoted to Group Vice President of commercial and business development, and in 2008 he was named Group Vice President of EHS, operations, and technical services.
 In 2009, he was appointed to president of DCP's southern business unit, where his responsibilities included executive management of commercial and operations of assets in the west and east regions, and was responsible for corporate engineering, technical services, measurement and reliability.